What we stand for

 We believe that beers and ciders should not have offensive or discriminatory names, packaging or advertising materials.
 We do not support the sale of such products in pubs, clubs, or beer festivals.

-Real ale and dispense system
+Live Beer and dispense system

 We believe in promoting cask-conditioned beer and improving its quality at the point of dispense.